 Occasionally, women are unable to carry their own pregnancy because of disease or damage to their uterus.
 In that case, TRIO is happy to work with a gestational carrier selected by the couple to carry the pregnancy for them.
 There are Health Canada guidelines that must be followed in these cases and we will be pleased to help you navigate through all the steps involved in the procedure.

 IVF involves removing eggs from the ovaries, fertilizing them in the laboratory and then placing the embryo(s) into the uterus where it(they) will implant and mature.
 Originally, IVF was developed to help women with blocked or absent fallopian tubes to achieve pregnancy.
 IVF today is also used for patients with unexplained infertility, ovulation disorders, endometriosis and male factor issues.

-PGD/PGS is a process of testing embryos (prior to the embryo transfer) for genetic abnormalities.
-This is state of the art reproductive technology.
-It is usually suggested for patients who have risk factors for genetic abnormalities, advanced maternal age, or those with repeated pregnancy failures or are assessed to be at increased risk for chromosome abnormalities.
+PGT-A is a process of testing embryos (prior to the embryo transfer) for chromosomal abnormalities.
+This state of the art reproductive technology is often suggested for a variety of patients undergoing IVF including those who are of advanced maternal age, have repeated pregnancy failures or are assessed to be at increased risk for chromosome abnormalities.

-This testing involves biopsying a few cells from embryos that are growing well and shipping these cells to a specialty laboratory.
-Next, the embryos are vitrified (frozen) and kept safely at TRIO while we await the results which takes about 3 weeks.
-The frozen embryo transfer is planned accordingly after the results of the biopsy are reviewed with you.
+This testing involves biopsying a few cells from embryos that are growing well and shipping these cells to a specialty genetics laboratory.
+The embryos themselves are vitrified (frozen) and kept safely at TRIO while we await the results of the PGT testing.
+A frozen embryo transfer is planned, if appropriate, after the results of the PGT testing are reviewed with you.

 Please have your family doctor refer to you to TRIO, where our kind, compassionate and experienced team will do everything we can to look after you.
 Download the form below.
 Then ask your doctor to fill it out and fax it to us.
 We’ll contact you within 2 days of receiving the form to book an appointment.